openlibhums/janeway/docs/source/editor/review.md

 New Review Round
 ----------------

-This option simply adds a new review round, a clean slate of review!
+This option adds a new review round, a clean slate of review!
 Any open review assignments on the current round are withdrawn and a new round is set up.
 This process is often done after round 1 is complete and the author has also completed some form of revisions.

 You will still be able to see Round 1 via a tab at the top of the page.